 Fintech refers to new technologies that seek to improve and automate the delivery and use of financial services.
 The fintech sector has expanded rapidly in recent years due to increasing demands for higher transparency, user-friendly processes, cost-efficiency and, above all, digital solutions.
 As a result, fintech payment institutions have emerged as non-bank providers to reshape the way financial transactions are made.

-In the EEA, client funds are held in segregated accounts according to Art.
+Client funds are held in segregated accounts according to Art.
 20 Abs.
 1 Bst. a ZDG, which are monitored by the supervisory authority as well as by the auditors.
 The client funds, the total balance on the account, are insulated against a bankruptcy of amnis and are held at banks with an A+ Rating from Standard & Poors.
 Hence, in the unlikely event of AMNIS Europe AG ceasing to exist, your money remains protected.
-In Switzerland, customer funds are systematically segregated from operational funds at all times in the interest of customers and held in separate accounts at tier 1 partner banks with first-class credit ratings only.

 The client money held by AMNIS Europe AG is not only segregated and insulated against bankruptcy of amnis but also secured by the Deposit Insurance in Austria.
 In the unlikely event of a bankruptcy of amnis and the bank, the deposit insurance scheme protects client assets against a loss of up to the amount of EUR 100 000 per client.